To obtain an SPSV Driver Licence

 - A declaration that you have not been convicted of any of the offences specified in section 30(3) or the Schedule to the Taxi Regulation Act 2013; and

 - Any other documents requested by An Garda Síochána, which may include a Driver Statement (available from NDLS) detailing any penalty points on your licence.
 An Garda Síochána may require your address to match across all application documents and this should be your current residence.

 What happens next?

 Your application will be processed by An Garda Síochána.
 The process includes an assessment of you as a suitable person to hold an SPSV driver licence (vetting).
-This may take up to twelve weeks to complete, occasionally longer depending on the checks to be completed.
 All queries in relation to your application should be directed to An Garda Síochána as the SPSV Driver Licensing authority.

 If your application is successful, An Garda Síochána will issue you with a paper SPSV driver licence and they will inform NTA.
 We then issue you with the secure driver identification cards that you are required to keep with you at all times while you are operating as an SPSV driver.

 If you are issued with an SPSV driver licence, you are entitled to drive any of the categories of SPSV (taxi, hackney or limousine).
 The vehicle you drive must be licensed as an SPSV.

 This application process may take 3 to 6 months to complete.